Prime numbers #

 If you need to prove that a particular number is prime, in any case

-you should not use by decide
+you should not use by decide, but rather by norm_num, which is

 much faster.

-Otherwise, minFacAux n k = minFacAux n (k+2)
+Otherwise, minFacAux n k = minFacAux n (k+2) using well-founded recursion.

 By default this well-founded recursion would be irreducible.

-so we mark this as @[semireducible]
+so we mark this as @[semireducible].

-In future, we may want to remove this annotation and instead use norm_num
+In future, we may want to remove this annotation and instead use norm_num instead of decide

 in these situations.